ahenderson3223/mri-tissue-segmentation/README.md

 # Project Status

 This project is in-progress.
 The script currently displays the segmented image alongside the original image for a pre-determined file.
-The project will be expanded to allow users to input an MRI image of their choice and produce a new file of the segmented image rather than just displaying it.
+The project will be expanded to allow saving a file of the segmented image rather than just displaying it.
 We also will draw comparisons with the segments in the image and the locations of the three tissue types.

 # Project Screen Shots